 Dr. Whitney Zimmerman is the author of these course materials and has taught this course for many semesters online.

 A handheld calculator is required for the proctored exams (cell phones, tablets, and online calculators are not allowed).
 The TI30-XS Multiview is recommended, though any calculator with square root and memory functions is sufficient.
 Contact your instructor if you have any questions concerning calculators.
+The statistical software Minitab Express is required.

 This course uses Examity for proctored exams.
 For more information view O.3 What is a proctored exam? in the student orientation.